GFite/purplepaper/finx-io/src/pages/docs/v2/01-methodology/01-glossary.md

 The Option Adjusted Spread or OAS is the constant spread that can be applied to the risk-free rate of return which is then adjusted to take into account any embedded option(s) to discount the security’s cash flows to match its market price.
 OAS is displayed in basis points (bp or 0.01%).

+## Other Principal Cash Flows

+Includes bonds with sinking fund payments and RMBS principal and prepayments that are separate from redemption principal cash flow payments as of the cash flow date.

+## Principal Cash Flows

+Includes principal paid at maturity or worst/best date assuming a unit of 100.

+## Put Cash Flows

+Represents the explicit put price assuming a unit of 100 on the cash flow date as applicable as information only.

 ## Spread Duration

 The estimate of a bond’s price sensitivity when the spread of that specific bond changes.